 Don’t underestimate the dark side

 There is real evidence of what I call ‘dark marketing’ in the past ten years influencing political campaigns through targeted advertising.
 The issues of the past with data collection being used to political gain has been highlighted through investigations into bad practice.
 The misuse of data by Cambridge Analytica both in the last US election and the 2016 Brexit referendum voting has brought to the fore what damage can be caused.
 This is the dark part of marketing I really don’t like.
+We have already seen the renaming of Twitter accounts and some political adverts banned on FaceBook.
+I should imagine this will only get worse as we head towards the 12th December.

 Taking the moral high ground